Head of Mission visits the Command and Staff College of the National Defence Academy and discusses the Mission’s mandate with Commanders

-Deputy Head of EU Monitoring Mission, Ms. Kate Fearon, explains the Mission’s mandate to young Diplomats, within its Outreach Programme
+Deputy Head of EUMM, Ms. Kate Fearon, explains the Mission’s mandate to the Institute for European Studies of Ivane Javakhishvili Tbilisi State University students, within its Outreach Programme

 Meet Our Monitors